Academic and Student Services

 International Student Programs and Support (ISPS)

-International Student Programs and Support (ISPS) provides services and programs to TAMU-CC international students, scholars, faculty, and staff.
+International Student Programs and Support (ISPS) provides services and programs to TAMU-CC international students, scholars, faculty, and staff who are typically on F and J visas.
 ISPS helps departments hire international students, scholars, and faculty.
 ISPS also offers a variety of services and programs, including:

 Immigration Advising and Services

-- Provide immigration advising and services that ensure students, scholars, and institutional compliance with federal rules and regulations and guide them through all the requirements for foreign nationals studying and working in the U.S., such as enrollment requirements, travel, status extension, OPT, CPT, dependent employment authorization, change of status, reinstatement, maintaining status, academic training, RCL, and transfer.
+- Provide immigration advising and services that ensure students, scholars, and institutional compliance with federal rules and regulations and guide them through all the requirements for foreign nationals studying and working in the U.S., such as enrollment requirements, travel, status extension, optional practical training, curricular practical training, dependents, employment authorization, change of status, reinstatement, maintaining status, academic training, reduced course load approvals, and SEVIS transfer.

 - Assist TAMU-CC departments in hiring international students, scholars, and faculty.